Shitdroid/shitdroid.github.io/content/posts/linear-review/index.md

+---
-# Review of the Blog "Unveiling the Power of Linear Transformers"
+title: "Review of the Blog \"Unveiling the Power of Linear Transformers\""
+date: 2025-01-09
+author: Wasif Hamid, Asif Al Shahriar
+description: A review of the blog on the paper published on Linear transformers in NeurIPS 2024
+---

 The blog "Unveiling the Power of Linear Transformers" provides a solid introduction to the topic, outlining the computational advantages and novel capabilities of linear transformers, such as kernelized self-attention.
 The structure is clear, and the visual aids effectively complement the content.
 Key sections like "Why Study Linear Transformers?" and "Key Contributions" emphasize the main takeaways from the research.